-In this course, students begin the course by carefully examining their motivation and individual learning styles while learning strategies for a successful collegiate and employment experience including critical thinking, time management, study skills, and test taking strategies.
+Students will develop a strong foundation in professional communications essential to the success as a Manufacturing Technician.
+In this course, students will carefully examine their motivation and individual learning styles while learning strategies for a successful collegiate and employment experience including critical thinking, time management, study skills, and test taking strategies.
 Students will be introduced to procedural and professional writing skills.
-A variety of composition skills and the principles and conventions of procedural writing will be emphasized.
+A variety of professional composition skills and the principles and conventions of procedural writing will be emphasized.
 Students will leave the course with a thorough understanding of the essential elements necessary for clear, concise professional communication.
+Emphasis will be placed on the understanding and practice of Occupational Safety and Health Administration (OSHA) safety standards as it pertains to manufacturing.
+Students will have the opportunity to complete the OSHA 10-Hour Safety Certification.